vipo12-raa12-100041/MOS-User_Interface-for-Windows/README.md

 MOS-User_Interface-for-Windows OS
 ==================================

-This User interface for MOS is developed using C#.NET using windows media player activex control.
+This User interface for MOS is developed using C#.NET and windows media player activex control component.

 Requirements:
 =============